Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Conclusions

 \section{Conclusions}

-We presented a novel approach, based on mathematical programming, to tackle the SSKP under normally distributed item weights.
-In contrast to other competing approaches discussed in the literature, our approach extends seamlessly to the case in which item weights are correlated and follow a multivariate normal distribution.
-We also introduced a novel approach, based on mathematical programming and receding horizon control, for tackling the DSKP, in which items are considered sequentially, and a decision on an item inclusion may depend on previous item weight realisations.
-This latter framework builds upon a solution method to the SSKP, and can be used in conjunction with our novel approach to this problem --- for (multivariate) normal item weights --- or with other existing approaches from the literature \citep[e.g.][]{Kleywegt2002,Fortz2012} to tackle generic item weight distributions.
+We presented mathematical programming reformulation and approximation strategies to tackle the SSKP under normally distributed item weights.
+In contrast to other competing approaches discussed in the literature, our approach extends to the case in which item weights are correlated and follow a multivariate normal distribution.
+We also investigated a receding horizon control framework to tackle the DSKP, in which items are considered sequentially, and a decision on an item inclusion may depend on previous item weight realisations.
+This latter framework can be used in conjunction with our mathematical programming approximations --- for (multivariate) normal item weights --- or with other existing approaches from the literature \citep[e.g.][]{Kleywegt2002,Fortz2012} to tackle generic item weight distributions.

 In an extensive computational study, we compared our SSKP approach against four state-of-the-art baselines from the literature on a large benchmark comprising instances under (multivariate) normal item weights.
 We demonstrated that our solution method is near-optimal (up to a prescribed numerical tolerance) and that it is more scalable than these state-of-the-art baselines for very large instances.